Calling Test

 What the Bible Says About Meaning

-The book of Ecclesiastes is Solomon's journal of searching for meaning.
+Ecclesiastes is Solomon's journal of the search for meaning.
 He tried everything — wisdom, pleasure, achievement, wealth, work, entertainment.
-He had resources most people can only dream of.
+He had resources most people only dream of.

 Meaning comes from reverence for God and alignment with His ways.
 Everything else is chasing wind.